BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ^^^^^^^^^^

-   Clustering means assigning the cells of a dataset to groups — in PamettoBUG, there are five main types of clustering:
+   Clustering means assigning the cells of a dataset to groups — in PalmettoBUG, there are five main types of clustering:
    “metaclustering”, “leiden”, “merging”, “classification”, and “CN”.
    These are distinguished by how they are created / derived, but are also important to remember, as these five clustering types show up as